Hundreds of Thai medical workers infected despite Sinovac vaccinations

-BANGKOK (Reuters) - Thailand’s health ministry said on Sunday more than 600 medical workers who received two doses of China’s Sinovac vaccine have been infected with COVID-19, as authorities weigh giving booster doses to raise immunity.
+BANGKOK, July 11 (Reuters) - Thailand's health ministry said on Sunday more than 600 medical workers who received two doses of China's Sinovac vaccine (SVA.O) have been infected with COVID-19, as authorities weigh giving booster doses to raise immunity.

 Of the 677,348 medical personnel who received two doses of Sinovac, 618 became infected, health ministry data from April to July showed.
 A nurse has died and another medical worker is in critical condition.